 Have questions?
 We've got answers!
-This time of year, our phones are ringing off the hook.
+This time of year, our phones start ringing off the hook.
 To get the fastest answers to your simplest questions, check out this list of FAQs!

 Q: Where do I pick up my bees?

-A: If you ordered a package, pick up will be at Wild Mountain Bees (23 Merrimon Ave, Weaverville, NC).
+A: If you ordered a package, pick up will be at Honey and the Hive (23 Merrimon Ave, Weaverville, NC).

 Q: What if I'm not available on the date of pick up?

 A: Our pick up works in waves.
 If you're not available during the first wave, we'll push your name to the top of the list of the second, and then so forth until there are no more waves left.
 Please note: Pickups are store hours, 10am-5:30pm.

 Unfortunately, there is no way for us to save your package for you if you cannot pick up on any of these days.
 Our best advice is to ask a friend (perhaps from your local bee club) to pick it up on your behalf and have them do the initial installation for you.

 Q: I want to have someone mark my queen.
 How do I go about doing this?

 A: Unfortunately, we are not offering queen-marking services for packages at this time.
 We suggest that you mark your queen or have a trusted bee-friend mark her for you, after the package has been successfully installed.